How To Get Featured Snippets

 • and plenty of local businesses such as Restaurant, Attorney, Hotel, Taxi

-Targeting heavy volume keywords that drive a lot of clicks can be negative if it’s not targeted traffic and the users bouncing off to the SERPS.
-Then it’s not valuable for you at all.
-Your aim is to bring in the visitors who want to be on your site!
+Targeting high-volume keywords that drive a lot of clicks can be detrimental if the traffic is not well-targeted, leading to users bouncing back to the SERPs.
+This type of traffic doesn’t provide value.
+Your goal should be to attract visitors who genuinely want to be on your site.

 Instead of going to the page and bouncing back or having a short visit, which could negatively impact your engagement metrics, this featured snippet brings a more relevant session to your site, made by people who want a lighter, quicker preparation.